hbonnaffoux/challenge-pokedex/README.md

 - I would add some linting config
 - I would add some unit tests
 - I would make the Pokemon card clickable so you can access more data about a specific Pokemon
+- I would improve the responsiveness with additional media queries